Great Cressingham Fen

-Great Cressingham Fen is a 14.3 ha biological Site of Special Scientific Interest near Great Cressingham in Norfolk.
+Great Cressingham Fen is a 14.3 ha biological Site of Special Scientific Interest near Great Cressingham in Norfolk, England.
 It is part of the Norfolk Valley Fens Special Area of Conservation.

 This calcareous spring-fed valley has a variety of vegetation types, ranging from dry unimproved grassland on high slopes to tall fen where the springs emerge at the valley bottom.
 There is a diverse range of flora, including some uncommon species.
 Plants in the valley bottom include water mint and southern marsh orchid.

 The site is private land with no public access.